Theopsguide/ops-resources/README.md

 You can regenerate this README in one step with:
 `python scripts/csv_to_markdown.py > README.md`

+To print only entries from a single category, run for example:
+`python scripts/filter_resources.py --category "Finance & Accounting"`

 ## Table of Contents
 - [Work Management & Project Management Tools](#work-management--project-management-tools)
 - [Marketing Tools & Resources](#marketing-tools--resources)